EshaQaiser/Auth-Page/README.md

 ## ✨ Highlights

 - 🔄 Smooth sliding panels for login and registration
-- 💎 Elegant, glassmorphic-style UI design
+- 💎 Elegant, UI design
 - 🖥️ Fully responsive across all devices
 - 🎨 Clean layout with subtle animations
 - 🧩 Easily customizable and extendable